malise5/Feedback-App/README.md

 Technologies Used
 The Feedback App was built with the following technologies:

+### Deployment

+The app is deployed on Netlify and can be accessed at https://gilded-twilight-6bc440.netlify.app/.

 ## Built With

 The Feedback App was built with the following technologies: